middlebury/college-handbook/content/i-policies-for-all/non-discrim-policies/b-1-b-1-title-ix-investigation-resolutions-policy.md

 2. Sanctions and other actions will go into effect at either the expiration of the deadline for the submission of an appeal where no appeal is submitted, or at the conclusion of the appeal process if applicable.[\[24\]](#_ftn24) This language does not preclude the possibility of emergency action as needed; please see Section C.II.

-3. Sanctions are assigned by the appropriate supervisory authority for the Respondent(s): for students: the Dean of Students, the Dean of the Language Schools, the VPAA of the Institute, the Dean of the Bread Loaf School of English, etc.; for staff, the appropriate Vice President (or designee).
+3. Sanctions are assigned by the appropriate supervisory authority for the Respondent(s).
 When multiple supervisory authorities are involved in assigning sanctions, they may collaborate with each other as appropriate.

+4\.
+For students, the Dean of Students, the Dean of the Language Schools, the VPAA of the Institute, the Dean of the Bread Loaf School of English, etc..

+5\.
+For staff, the appropriate Vice President (or designee for the area or unit in which the staff member works).

-4. If the adjudicating HRO finds that a faculty member has engaged in conduct that violates the Non-Discrimination Policy, or other Middlebury policies under investigation, if applicable (absent or following an appeal of that finding in accordance with this Procedure, if an appeal was granted), CRTIX will provide the case materials to the Provost.
+6. If the adjudicating HRO finds that a faculty member has engaged in conduct that violates the Non-Discrimination Policy, or other Middlebury policies under investigation, if applicable (absent or following an appeal of that finding in accordance with this Procedure, if an appeal was granted), CRTIX will provide the case materials to the Provost.
 The Provost will initiate the appropriate procedures under the applicable Handbook policies and/or contracts.
+The Provost may also assign a designee -- ordinarily the Vice President of Academic Affairs (VPAA) -- to initiate the appropriate procedures under the applicable Handbook policies or contracts.

-5. In any case in which a finding of a violation of the Non-Discrimination Policy has been issued, violation of a plan or directive to address the Prohibited Conduct or related sanction may be grounds for discipline.
+7. In any case in which a finding of a violation of the Non-Discrimination Policy has been issued, violation of a plan or directive to address the Prohibited Conduct or related sanction may be grounds for discipline.

 **E.       Recommendation of Steps to Ensure that Violations do not Continue or Recur**